Encephalization quotient

-Encephalization quotient (EQ), encephalization level (EL), or just encephalization is a relative brain size measure that is defined as the ratio between observed to predicted brain mass for an animal of a given size, based on nonlinear regression on a range of reference species.
-It has been used as a proxy for intelligence and thus as a possible way of comparing the intelligences of different species.
+Encephalization quotient (EQ), encephalization level (EL), or just encephalization is a relative brain size measure that is defined as the ratio between observed and predicted brain mass for an animal of a given size, based on nonlinear regression on a range of reference species.
+It has been used as a proxy for intelligence and thus as a possible way of comparing the intelligence levels of different species.
 For this purpose, it is a more refined measurement than the raw brain-to-body mass ratio, as it takes into account allometric effects.
 Expressed as a formula, the relationship has been developed for mammals and may not yield relevant results when applied outside this group.

 Perspective on intelligence measures

 Encephalization quotient was developed in an attempt to provide a way of correlating an animal's physical characteristics with perceived intelligence.
 It improved on the previous attempt, brain-to-body mass ratio, so it has persisted.
 Subsequent work, notably Roth, found EQ to be flawed and suggested brain size was a better predictor, but that has problems as well.

 Currently the best predictor for intelligence across all animals is forebrain neuron count.
 This was not seen earlier because neuron counts were previously inaccurate for most animals.
 For example, human brain neuron count was given as 100 billion for decades before Herculano-Houzel found a more reliable method of counting brain cells.

 It could have been anticipated that EQ might be superseded because of both the number of exceptions and the growing complexity of the formulae it used.
 (See the rest of this article.)
 The simplicity of counting neurons has replaced it.
 The concept in EQ of comparing the brain capacity exceeding that required for body sense and motor activity may yet live on to provide an even better prediction of intelligence, but that work has not been done yet.